TU-Dublin-Computer-Science/Solar-XR/Documentation/Simulation Documentation.md

 | Venus    | Central Peak of crater Ariadne                                                                                                           |
 | The Moon | Center of near-side disk as observed from Earth, with the crater **Mösting A** used as a reference point.
 (This hasn't been implemented) |
 For Gas Giants, the prime meridian is based on rotational and magnetic reference systems.
 The initial position for these has not been accurately set.
+# Information Points (Godot Version)
+Information points for each body are stored in an array in the body's respective data file.
+Each entry includes a title, description, image path and location in lat/long coords.
+When an OrbitingBody object is initialised, an "InfoNode" object is generated for each of the datapoints in the data file.
+The longitude and latitude coordinates are converted to cartesian (xyz) coordinates and placed on the body.
+This is why correct initial orientation of the planet model (with respect to the Prime Meridian, see [here](#Prime%20Meridian%20Orientation).
+When a node is selected the program then displays information corresponding to that node in an information box.
+# Body Transition (Godot Version)